 For the best tasting smoked foods, your pitsmoker fire should burn hot and clean.
 A smoldering, cool burning fire will coat the food with bitter tasting, black creosote.
 Yuk!

-This page of pit smoker fire tips is the result of a question I received through my contact form recently.
-The question Tim asked brought up an important aspect of wood-fired smoking.
+This page of pit smoker fire tips was created from a question I received through my contact form.
+The question Tim asked brought up an important aspect of wood-fired pit smoking.

 Here's the exchange between Tim and I (Bill).